elpollodiablo84/atom-matlab-editor/README.md

 3. Insert the MATLAB root path and the computer architecture in the package's config (check the config for instructions).

-There is no need to have a separate installation of Java, since the package uses the Java executable shipped with your version of MATLAB.
+Atom Matlab Editor utilizes Java as a bridge between Atom and Matlab, but there is no need to have a separate Java installation, since the package uses the executable shipped with your version of MATLAB.

-__WARNING__: This package is developed/tested with _MATLAB R2017a_ on _Windows_.
+__WARNING__: _This package is developed/tested on Windows with MATLAB R2017a_.
 For now the focus is on implementing all the features, therefore compatibility with different versions is not guaranteed.
-For this reason, remember to specify your MATLAB version and OS in any bug report!
+For this reason, remember to specify your OS and MATLAB version in any bug report!

 ### Features
-- Run file, section or selection in the current MATLAB instance.
+- Run file (`F5`), section (`CTRL+F5`) or selection (`F9`) in the current MATLAB instance.
-- Call the MATLAB help in the Atom Editor.
+- Call the MATLAB help in the Atom Editor (`F1`).

 ### Planned Features
 - Panel showing current MATLAB folder contents.
-- Open function/script file in MATLAB search path from the Atom Editor (like `CTRL-D` in MATLAB).
+- Open function/script file in MATLAB search path from the Atom Editor (like `CTRL+D` in MATLAB).
 - Compatibility with versions different from R2017a.